updated on 15 June 2021

 Joining one of the four Inns of Court is an important part of the process of becoming a barrister.
-As Inner Temple's Outreach Manager Struan Campbell explains, the Inns provide valuable opportunities for networking, scholarships and advocacy training beyond the mandatory qualifying sessions.
+As Inner Temple's interim director of education and training Struan Campbell explains, the Inns provide valuable opportunities for networking, scholarships and advocacy training beyond the mandatory qualifying sessions.

 The Inns of Court continue to play an important part in the careers of aspiring and practising barristers.
 Nevertheless, the Inns' exact role is often still unclear.